MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-04-physics.md

     ![A screenshot of a computer Description automatically generated](../../../media/sample-mesh-101/image069.jpg)

-1. After you arrive at the Chapter 4 Sphere Terrace, drag **WindTurbine1** until the cursor's shape changes, and then drag the turbine around the scene.
+1. After you arrive at the Chapter 4 Sphere Terrace, move the cursor over **WindTurbine1**--its shape will change--and then drag the turbine around the scene.

     The turbine will stay upright as a result of turning on its *Freeze Rotation* constraints.